karl-henrik/level-up/all/wisdom/_posts/1-1-3-koans.markdown

 ---
 layout: post
 title: Complete the programming koans for a language that you want to learn
-status: done
+status: todo
-time: 2012/08
+time: Not started
 ---
-Clojure koans